Patrick Schutt Schutt Log Homes and Mill Works 816-506-5713 e-mail firstname.lastname@example.org

 2. Do you design custom home kits?
 Yes we do, We will be happy to help you design your custom Oak log cabin kit.

 3. How long does it take to build the log home kit?
 This depends on the size of the kit and how many hands are involved.
 On average the 1200 sq ft Chalet takes 3 guys about 3 weeks to get under a roof.

 4. What type of foundation do you recommend?
 You can use any type of foundation you choose- Basement, concrete slab or our pier system.

 5. Is the roof included in the cabin kit?
 The roofing above the ship lap is not included.
 We provide the rafters, ridge beam and ship lap ceiling.

 6. What type of roof do you recommend?
 Most people prefer a metal roof, but shake shingle or composite roofing material are used also.

 7. How much does it typically cost to complete the log cabin kit?
 We usually suggest the kit is half the cost of the completed cabin.
 So a $30k cabin can cost approx. $55-65k to complete.
 Of course this depends on how much of the work you do yourself and what type of fixtures, appliances, cabinetry, ect. you choose to use.
 The sky is the limit if you want to spend the extra money.

 8. Do you have a contractor you can recommend?
 We do not recommend contractors.
-We suggest you contact your local realtor or building center for a list of contractors.
+We suggest you contact your local Home Builders Association of Chamber of Commerce.
+Realtors or local building centers can be a great resource for finding a list of contractors.
 Angies list or Craig's list are also places to look.

 9. Do you finance?
 We do not finance at this time.
 Please check our tab in the main menu for information about financing.